tinohertlein/timesheet-wizard/doc/05_building_block_view.md

   generic way and does not fit my use-cases.
 Therefor, this module is responsible to fetch the json from Clockify, transform it to the domain model of the Timesheet-Wizard and store it - again in json format - on S3.
-- **documents-generator**: this module is responsible for downloading the json created by 'importer' and generating an Excel and PDF file from that data.
-The Excel and PDF file then is again stored on S3, where it is available for a manual download.
+- **documents-generator**: this module is responsible for downloading the json created by 'importer' and generating an XLSX, PDF or CSV file from that data.
+The XLSX, PDF and CSV files then are again stored on S3, where it is available for a manual download.

 ## Level 2